elatov/elatov.github.io/_posts/2012-03-26-netapp-snapmanagersnapdrivesme-causes-esx-host-to-hang.md

     ..

 After some time, **hostd** did start up fine, but it was still concerning that hostd had issue locking the file.
 I did some additional research and it looks like the locking issue is fixed in ESXi 5.0U1 and 4.1U2.
-For 4.1 check out KB [VMware ESXi 5.0 Update 1 Release Notes](http://kb.vmware.com/kb/2001457) have a workaround listed:
+For 4.1 check out  VMware ESXi 5.0 Update 1 Release Notes, has a workaround listed:

 > **Updated Manually applying a host profile containing a large configuration might timeout**
 > Applying a host profile that contains a large configuration, for example, a very large number of vSwitches and port groups, might timeout if the target host is either not configured or only partially configured.
 In such cases, the user sees the Cannot apply the host configuration error message in the vSphere Client, although the underlying process on ESXi that is applying the configuration might continue to run.